RasaHQ/rasa/docs/tutorial_basics.rst

    mkdir moodbot && cd moodbot

-We need to create two data files (dialogue stories as well as nlu examples) as well as two configuration files (dialogue domain and nlu config).
+We need to create two data files (dialogue stories and NLU examples), as well as two configuration files (dialogue domain and NLU config).
 The final structure should look like this:

 .. code-block:: text